Rud156/ComBlitz/README.md

-# DeBomb
+# ComBlitz
-A game where removing bombs is the main goal
+A game where surviving your own onslaught is the goal